 The prophet Isaiah spelled out what the Lord looks for as one honors his Sabbath:

 13 “If you turn back your foot from the Sabbath, from doing your pleasure on my holy day, and call the Sabbath a delight and the holy day of the Lord honorable; if you honor it, not going your own ways, or seeking your own pleasure, or talking idly; 14 then you shall take delight in the Lord, and I will make you ride on the heights of the earth.
 I will feed you with the heritage of Jacob your father, for the mouth of the Lord has spoken.”
 Isaiah 58:13-14 ESV

-God says that if we commit to honoring Him on his holy Sabbath day, he will make it worth our while.
-We will enjoy true fellowship with Him in Christ and will ride with him on the heights of the earth.
-That sounds like fun!
+God says that if we commit to honoring Him on his holy Sabbath day, He will make it worth our while.
+We will enjoy true fellowship with Him in Christ and will ride with Him on the heights of the earth.

 Finally, which day is the Sabbath day, Saturday or Sunday?

 The Jewish people and even some Christian denominations celebrate the Sabbath on Saturday (Spanish for Saturday is Sabado).
-Most Christians today celebrate it on Sunday, Resurrection Day, as this was the first day of our new hope and salvation in Jesus Christ.
-In rising from the dead, Jesus established once and for all a New Covenant between Him and all believers saved by His grace.
-The Ten Commandments and the Jewish law represent the original covenant between God and the Jewish people.
-We are not bound by those laws, but many of them do show us the types of devotion that are pleasing to the Lord.
+Most Christians today celebrate it on Sunday, Jesus’ Resurrection Day, as this was the first day of our new hope and salvation in Christ.
+In rising from the dead, Jesus established once and for all a New Covenant between Himself and all believers saved by His grace.
+The Mosaic law represents the original covenant between God and the Jewish people.
+Christians are not bound by many of those laws, but demonstrations of devotion are pleasing to the Lord.

-I believe that God would say to pick the Sabbath day that is right in your heart and honor it as the Holy Spirit leads you.
-If you set your sights on God to honor Him and his Sabbaths, He will lead you on the right path regarding the ways and the times to do so.
-May God richly bless you!
+My personal belief is that God would say to choose the Sabbath day that is right in your heart and honor it as the Holy Spirit leads you.
+But either way, if we set our sights on God to honor Him and his Sabbath, He will lead us on the right path regarding the ways and the time to do so.
+May God richly bless us on our journey.